alpyre/Sevgi_Engine/README.md

 * **No third party dependencies**
   <br>The game executable will not require any libraries[^1]</br>
 * **Documentation**
-  <br>The engine code is very well commented and documented in detail in Amigaguide format.</br>
+  <br>The engine code is well-commented and comprehensively documented in AmigaGuide format.</br>

 [^1]:Except diskfont.library.
 And even that is avoidable if you do not use any Amiga font asset.